sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates maximum go garbage collection duration.

-> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#github-proxy-go-gc-duration-seconds).
+> NOTE: Alerts related to this panel are documented in the [alert solutions reference](./alert_solutions.md#github-proxy-go-gc-duration-seconds).

 <sub>*Managed by the [Sourcegraph Cloud team](https://about.sourcegraph.com/handbook/engineering/cloud).*</sub>